Meteosat First Generation

 • Ultra-stable oscillator.

-The LASSO experiment was designed for comparing time at two or more laser ranging sites.
+The LASSO experiment was designed for comparing the time at two or more laser-ranging sites.
 LASSO was onboard MeteoSat-3 (P2) and validated the concept of optical time transfer.
-The experiment also demonstrated the interest and potential of this high precision method of time transfer.
+The experiment also demonstrated the interest and potential of this high-precision method of time transfer.
 The first time transfer experiments between two stations in Europe (Grasse France and Graz Austria) were conducted in 1988.
 Trans-Atlantic time transfers were realized between the Grasse France and McDonald TX USA laser stations with a precision better than 100 ps and an accuracy of 1.5 ns in 1992.

 SEM-2 (Space Environment Monitor-2)

 The electronics and the calibration of the instrument were provided by MSSL (Mullard Space Science Laboratory) of UCL (University College London).
 The instrument contained five surface barrier detector-collimator systems, oriented at polar angles of 30o, 60o, 90o, 120o, and 150o relative to the spacecraft spin vector, which was approximately parallel to the Earth's spin axis.
 Each collimator covered a nominal 10o full angle.
 Each system measured electrons in 5 energy channels between 43 and 300 keV.
-In 100 second, full energy and azimuthal coverage was obtained, for a particular polar angle.
-In 5 successive 100 second intervals, the full latitudinal coverage was also obtained.
-A Memory Upset Monitor was also included, looking for single event upset errors in a known memory pattern in the memory of a test RAM.
+In 100 seconds, full energy and azimuthal coverage were obtained, for a particular polar angle.
+In 5 successive 100-second intervals, the full latitudinal coverage was also obtained.
+A Memory Upset Monitor was also included, looking for single-event upset errors in a known memory pattern in the memory of a test RAM.

 Meteosat Data Collection System (DCS)